ph4n70mr1ddl3r/zkp/README.md

 - **Identity binding** – Every wallet signs `ID_MSG = keccak256("zkVote identity v1")`.
 The circuit verifies the ECDSA signature using a vendored secp256k1 gadget and hashes `(sig_r, sig_s)` (packed via Poseidon) to produce `identity_secret`.
 - **Nullifier** – `nullifier = Poseidon(identity_secret, proposalId)` is a public signal.
 The application rejects any vote that reuses a nullifier for the same proposal.
 - **Membership proof** – Public keys are encoded as 4×64-bit limbs per coordinate (needed because secp256k1 elements exceed the BN254 field) and hashed into a Poseidon Merkle tree.
 The circuit recomputes the path and enforces `root_pubkeys`.
-- **Vote binding** – `voteHash` is a public signal included in the transcript; higher layers decide how to interpret it.
+- **Vote binding** – the circuit Poseidon-hashes the private vote choice and exposes the result as `voteHash`; higher layers can interpret it however they like.

 ```
 .